ntoll/ntoll.github.io/article/offas-dyke-1/index.md

 Tomorrow we head to Llangattock Lingoed, which is, as far as we can tell, completely in the middle of nowhere.
-As a result, we've spied a good bakery in Monmouth and will stock up with provisions for tomorrow and the day after (which will end in Hay-on-Wye).
+As a result, we've spied a good bakery in Monmouth and will stock up with picnic provisions for tomorrow and the day after (which will end in Hay-on-Wye).

 Onwards! :-)